drclcomputers/dusk/README.md

 # dusk

 Dusk is an interpreted programming language written in C++.
-Compared to other interpreted languages, Dusk doesn't use tokens, all command being parsed.
+Compared to other interpreted languages, Dusk doesn't use tokens, all commands being parsed.
 For the time being, I haven't implemented functions, classes or arrays!!!

 Syntax: